 number of input parameters ($1, $2, etc.)

-an array containing the OIDs of the data types of the parameters
+an array of length nargs, containing the OIDs of the data types of the parameters

 If nulls is NULL then